Custom bike riding gear manufacturing — jerseys, shorts, and cycling kit

 Bib Shorts and Cycling Shorts

 The chamois (pad) is the most important and most variable element in cycling shorts.
-Get this wrong and you have an uncomfortable, unsellable product.
+Get this wrong and you've an uncomfortable, unsellable product.

-Gripper at hem — same principle as the jersey, silicon grippers keep the hem in place during pedaling.
+Gripper at hem and same principle as the jersey, silicon grippers keep the hem in place during pedaling.

 Cycling Jackets, Gilets, and Accessories